Permanently-anchored loose ends plus a “captive” starting knot, which saves having to re-tie that first knot each time. (From: Vitaliy Gnatenko)

 • At the bottom, tie a stopper knot or use “Lace Anchors” at each side, locking the ends and stopping them from pulling out of the bottom eyelets.

 • Variation 1 has the ends anchored separately at the bottom.

 • Variation 2 has the ends tied together across the bottom.

 • Variation 3 has the ends tied together across the top.

 • Variation 4 has the starting horizontal tucked under the first crossover instead of running through the top eyelets.
 Alternatively, if there is a tongue centering loop at the very top of the shoe, the starting horizontal can instead run through that centering loop.

 No loose ends

 Fewer steps to tie

-Top eyelets loose
+Top eyelets loose (except Variation 4)

 • Variation 3 provides the smoothest transition from a shoe that was previously laced with Criss Cross Lacing.
-Simply remove the lacing from the top eyelets, tie an overhand Starting Knot across the 2nd-from-top eyelets, feed the ends loosely into the top eyelets, then tie the ends together at the top-middle with a permanent Reef Knot.
+Simply remove the lacing from the top eyelets, tie a Starting Knot across the 2nd-from-top eyelets, feed the ends loosely into the top eyelets, then tie the ends together at the top-middle with a permanent Reef Knot.

 • This lacing is not a traditional Ukrainian technique, rather, it is a recent development, patriotically named by its Ukrainian inventor, Vitaliy Gnatenko.